-Kommy has co-authored more than 55 scientific articles and filed more than 45 inventions.
-He is involved in the organizing committee for various conferences/workshops in various capacities (see the "Professional Service" section).
-He received a B.S. from Addis Ababa University (Ethiopia), a M.Tech from Indian Institute of Technology Bombay (India) and a Ph.D. from the University of Trento (Italy), all in Computer Science.
-Recently, Kommy was named one of Africa's Most Influencial Young Scientist, a fellow of the Next Einstein Forum and also honored as an Emerging Young Scientist at the World Economic Forum, 2015/2016.
+Kommy has co-authored more than 60 scientific articles and filed more than 65 inventions.
+He is involved in the organizing committee for various conferences/workshops in different capacities.
+Kommy received a B.S. from Addis Ababa University (Ethiopia), a M.Tech from Indian Institute of Technology Bombay (India) and a Ph.D. from the University of Trento (Italy), all in Computer Science.
+Recently, Kommy was named one of Africa's Most Influential Young Scientist, a Fellow of the Next Einstein Forum and honored as an Emerging Young Scientist at the World Economic Forum, 2015/2016.

 Examples of projects that I have (co-)led or involved have been in the press: